 December 31, 2006

 Many people suffer daily from anxiety, depression, stress, guilt, shame, anger and inadequacy.
 Taking loving actions can heal this.

 Myrna, 38 and a successful physician, sought my help because she often felt inadequate.
 While she really valued herself as a doctor, she did not value herself in her important relationships with friends and family.
 In addition, she said she wanted to be in a loving relationship but she took no actions to meet available men.

-In the course of our work together, it became apparent that Myrna rarely took loving action in her own behalf with her friends and family.
+In the course of our work together, it became apparent that Myrna rarely took loving action on her own behalf with her friends and family.
 For example, Jessica, one of Myrna's friends, would often get angry and blame Myrna when Myrna was not available for dinner with Jessica.
 Myrna would feel guilty and responsible for Jessica's feelings and meet her for dinner even when she was exhausted from work.
-Myrna would feel drained after these dinners and depressed for a few days after, never realizing it was because she had not taken loving care of herself.
+Myrna would feel drained after these dinners and depressed for a few days after, never realizing it was because she had abandoned herself.

 Loving actions fall into two categories: Loving actions for yourself and loving actions in relationship to others.

 Loving actions for yourself are those actions that attend to your own feelings and needs.
 When you take loving action on your own behalf, you are letting yourself know that you matter, that you are important and that you count.
 When you fail to take loving action, you give yourself the message that you are not important, which leads to feelings of depression and inadequacy.

 Loving actions for yourself might include:

 - Eating nutritious foods, avoiding junk food and sugar, eating when hungry and stopping when full.

 - Keeping your work and home environments clean and organized.